GIS Software Basics

 Street Atlas/Mapping Software: these programs allow you to view and print very simple maps of streets or of topography.
 Best choices are Microsoft Streets and Trips, DeLorme Street Atlas and National Geographic's Topo (basically USGS quads but very useful for land trusts and can link to GIS).
 Costs range from $50-300.

-Google Earth is a remarkably effective tool for land trusts.
+Internet-based Map Browsing: Google Earth is a remarkably effective tool for land trusts.
 Download the free program and you can browse very good aerial photography throughout the world and then view it in "3D", showing elevation and overlaying other information.
 Google Maps also has a "street view" function showing continuous photography of the actual street level scene, and Google Earth 3D can now be embedded in Google Maps mashups.
-Learn about nonprofit donations at Google Earth Outreach.

-Bing (Microsoft) also offers web-based map browsing, and includes both 3D views (somewhat like Google Earth) and great high-resolution photos that show parts of urban areas from an "oblique" (birds-eye or sideways) angle.
+Bing (Microsoft) also offers web-based map browsing, and includes both 3D views (somewhat like Google Earth) and unusual high-resolution photos that show parts of urban areas from an "oblique" (sideways) angle.

 Use of the web for presenting (and even analyzing) GIS data is growing very fast, with many commercial, governmental and public interest web mapping sites coming on line every month.